audunolsen/woff2-subsetting/readme.md

 ## How to use??

-Run `$ npm run fonts:download -u <google-font-face-styles-url>`.
+Run `$ npm run fonts:download -- -u <google-font-face-styles-url>`.

-The command requires an URL argument pointing to a google font-face style document.
+The command requires an URL argument (`--url` or `-u`) pointing to a google font-face stylesheet.
 The font face stylesheet url can be found when browsing and selecting fonts on the google fonts webpage.
-See example below

-Source example
+Example of stylesheet link on Google Fonts
 ![image info](./ga-font-source-example.png)

+See [package.json](./package.json) for some font download presets/examples.

-You can also pass `--local-base-dir` or `-ld` argument to prepend to the local paths of the downloaded font-face stylesheet.
+You can also pass `--local-base-dir` or `-d` argument to prepend to the local paths of the downloaded font-face stylesheet.

 ## Misc notes